LeoLupo1/numanalysisfinal/Multidimensional_Root_Finding.md

 4. Plug that new value back into the function and repeat until satisfied.

-We can approximate the solution to Kepler's Equation using this method:
+### Approximating the solution to Kepler's Equation using Newton's Method:

-Start with the formula from earlier:
+Start with Kepler's Equation from earlier:

 $$
 M = E - esin(E)